 In Mali, MOMENTUM partners with the private sector and local organizations—including those in fragile settings—to help women, children, and communities access the essential health products and services they need.

-MOMENTUM partners with local Malian organizations to help improve essential health services for women and children, especially those with limited access to health care services due to conflict and natural disasters in the northern regions of Gao and Timbuktu.
-We also partner with health systems to provide safe obstetric and gynecological surgeries nationally and in Mali’s Sikasso and Koulikoro regions.
-Finally, we work with private providers in the Bamako, Kayes, Koulikoro, Mopti, Sikasso, and Segou regions to improve the coverage and quality of private health services.
+In Mali, MOMENTUM partners with local organizations to improve essential health services for women and children, especially those with limited access to health care services due to conflict and natural disasters in the Gao and Timbuktu regions.
+We also partner with health systems to provide safe obstetric and gynecological surgeries.
+Finally, we work with private providers in the Bamako, Kayes, Koulikoro, Mopti, Sikasso, and Ségou regions to improve the coverage and quality of private health services.

 Helping Malian Women Access Safe Surgeries

-MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with a broad group of Malian institutions in Koulikoro and Sikasso to make childbirth safer for women.
-Our partners include civil society groups, faith-based and community-based organizations, private sector organizations, and professional associations, such as the Société d’Anesthésie Réanimation et Médecine d’Urgence (SARMU Mali).
-Together, we help surgical teams safely offer care during the COVID-19 pandemic and strengthen referral networks for obstetric and fistula-related care.
-An obstetric fistula is a serious and often tragic complication of childbirth that occurs when obstructed labor leaves a hole in the birth canal; seven out of every 10,000 women of reproductive age in Mali have had an obstetric fistula.1 We work with partners to help identify women with fistula and connect them with high-quality surgical care and treatment services.
-We partner with local organizations to update, adopt, and disseminate evidence-based guidelines that make it safer for women to give birth and raise awareness among health district teams on the impact on mothers and babies if emergency obstetric treatment is delayed.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with a range of Malian institutions in Koulikoro and Sikasso to make childbirth safer for women.
+Our partners include civil society groups, faith- and community-based organizations, private sector organizations, and professional associations, such as the Société d’Anesthésie Réanimation et de Médecine d’Urgence (SARMU Mali).
+Together, we helped surgical teams safely offer care during the COVID-19 pandemic and we strengthen referral networks for obstetric care, including care for obstetric fistula, a serious childbirth complication that has affected seven out of every 10,000 women of reproductive age in Mali.1 We work with partners to identify women with fistula and connect them with high-quality surgical care and treatment services.
+We partner with local organizations to update, adopt, and disseminate evidence-based guidelines that make it safer for women to give birth and raise awareness among health district teams of the impact of delayed emergency obstetric care on mothers and babies.

 Learn more about MOMENTUM Safe Surgery in Family Planning and Obstetrics’ work to end obstetric fistula and connect screening for gender-based violence with fistula care.